foliant-docs/foliantcontrib.aglio/README.md

 ### Templates

-You can customize the appearence of the static website build by aglio with [Jade](http://jade-lang.com/) templates.
+You can customize the appearance of the static website build by aglio with [Jade](http://jade-lang.com/) templates.
 Aglio has two built-in templates:

 * `default` — two-column web-page;
 * `triple` — three-column web-page.